 8 Challenges Homeless Women Face Every Day

 Homelessness definitely has a stereotype: a single, adult male asking for change on the city streets.
-However, according to The State of Homelessness in Canada 2016, women make up 27.3% of the overall homeless population in Canada.
+However, women make up 27.3% of the overall homeless population in Canada.

 Here are some of the challenges that women face when they experience homelessness.